No place like home

-“The risk of survival is very good,” Mr Pimlott says, saying he’s anticipating his letter from the Queen when he celebrates his centenary.
+“The risk of survival is very good,” Mr Pimlott said, and added he was anticipating his letter from the Queen when he celebrates his centenary.

-Ms Sizer, who previously worked on the medical ward at GV Health, says that she appreciates the ability to help keep people in their homes, and the relationships that are developed doing so.
+Ms Sizer, who previously worked on the medical ward at GV Health, said she appreciated the ability to help keep people in their homes, and the relationships she developed doing so.

-Next on Ms Sizer’s list is former truckie Bill Hart, who, as it happens, is a direct relation of renowned Broken Hill artist Kevin ‘Pro’ Hart.
+Next on Ms Sizer’s list is former trucker Bill Hart, who, as it happens, is a direct relation of renowned Broken Hill artist Kevin ‘Pro’ Hart.

-Ms Sizer confirms that listening and engaging is a big part of the job.
+Ms Sizer confirmed listening and engaging was a big part of the job.

-Mr Hart, who drove trucks across Australia for nearly forty years, has been receiving care in his home for several months, and clearly appreciates the connections he has made with his carers.
+Mr Hart, who drove trucks across Australia for nearly 40 years, has been receiving care in his home for several months, and clearly appreciates the connections he has made with his carers.

-“I’ve made some good mates out of it,” he says.
+“I’ve made some good mates out of it,” he said.

 Laughter is shared as Ms Jefferies confirms Ms Want is good to go about another busy day.